-Common stock offered by us 3,500,000 shares Common stock offered by the selling stockholders 3,500,000 shares Common stock outstanding after this offering 39,420,369 shares Use of proceeds We plan to use the net proceeds from this offering to repay a portion of our debt, to retire obligations incurred in connection with recent acquisitions and for general corporate purposes.
+Common stock offered by us 2,000,000 shares Common stock offered by the selling stockholders 6,000,000 shares Common stock outstanding after this offering 42,127,642 shares Use of proceeds We plan to use the net proceeds from this offering to repay a portion of our debt, to retire obligations incurred in connection with recent acquisitions and for general corporate purposes.
 NYSE symbol CRL

-The number of shares of common stock to be outstanding after this offering is based on the number of shares outstanding as of December 30, 2000.
+The number of shares of common stock to be outstanding after this offering is based on the number of shares outstanding as of March 31, 2001.
 This number does not include the following:

-- 1,726,332 shares of common stock reserved for issuance upon the exercise of outstanding options granted under our 1999 management incentive plan, of which 75,958 are currently exercisable; - 519,800 shares of common stock reserved for issuance upon the exercise of outstanding options granted under our 2000 management incentive plan and our 2000 directors stock plan, of which none were exercisable; - 767,252 shares of common stock available for future grants under our 1999 management incentive plan, 2000 incentive plan and 2000 directors stock plan; and - 2,970,645 shares of common stock issuable upon the exercise of outstanding warrants.
+- 1,716,697 shares of common stock reserved for issuance upon the exercise of outstanding options granted under our 1999 management incentive plan, of which 662,451 are currently exercisable; - 516,125 shares of common stock reserved for issuance upon the exercise of outstanding options granted under our 2000 management incentive plan and our 2000 directors stock plan, of which none were exercisable; - 3,438,292 shares of common stock available for future grants under our 1999 management incentive plan, 2000 incentive plan and 2000 directors stock plan; - 2,921,987 shares of common stock issuable upon the exercise of outstanding warrants; and - 513,259 shares of common stock issuable upon conversion of the \$12 million convertible note we issued in connection with our acquisition of PAI.(1)

-Affiliates of Credit Suisse First Boston Corporation, one of the managing underwriters for this offering, are selling shares in this offering but will retain control over us after the offering.
+Affiliates of Credit Suisse First Boston Corporation, one of the managing underwriters for this offering, are selling shares in this offering.
 See "Security Ownership of Certain Beneficial Owners and Management; Selling Shareholders."